Ph.D. Candidate

 Working Papers

-Political Economy of Military Presence in Autocracies: Evidence from the German Democratic Republic Under Review
+Political Economy of Military Presence in Autocracies: Evidence from the German Democratic Republic R&R at American Journal of Political Science

 On Solid Footing: How Authoritarian Legacies Facilitate the Rise of Illiberalism Under Review